fac-members/fac-slides/src/slides/term-3/prod-mgmt.md

 ---

-#### 1. Objective setting
+#### 1. Clarity of Vision

-and outcome measurement
+Set business objectives and measure outcomes

 ---

-_Clarity of vision_

----

 #### 2. Product development

-the _“product owner”_ role
+Being a responsive, empathetic and well-organised Product Owner

 ---

-_Responsiveness_

----

 #### 3. Data analysis

-both collecting and interpreting data
+Having attention to detail when collecting and interpreting data

 ---

-_Attention to detail_

----

 #### 4. User knowledge

-professional experience, user research, user testing
+Having empathy and experience working with a user group

 ---

-_Empathy_

----

 #### 5. Organisational knowledge

-and stakeholder engagement
+Understanding of (and authority to act on) the needs, practices and objectives of the organisation

 ---

-_Authority_

----

 #### 6. Domain expertise

-and knowledge of the sector
+Knowledge of the sector they are working within

----

-_Wisdom_

----

-### RECAP: Competencies

-1. Objective setting
-2. Product development
-3. Data analysis
-4. User knowledge
-5. Organisational knowledge
-6. Domain expertise

 ---